andrelambru/dotEnv/README.md

 **Adjustments**

-edit semaphore = 100 (main.py) variable to set how many concurrent connections.
+edit semaphore = 100 variable (in main.py) to set how many concurrent connections.

 ---
 **Requirements**